nileshlip/Prproject-1-maven-integration/README.md

 - Next configure `M2_HOME` and `M2`(binary directory) environment variables and add them to the `PATH` so that we can run `maven` commands in any directory.
 You can search where is your JVM by using t`find / -name java-11*`

-- Now you need to edit .bash_profile to add these variables to path and save
+- Now you need to edit `nano ~/.profile` to add these variables to path and save
 ```sh
 M2_HOME=/opt/maven
 M2=/opt/maven/bin